-The January Eagle Back-End Note will not be cash funded and such note, along with the January Note Receivable, will be immediately cancelled if the shares do not maintain a minimum trading price during the five days prior to such funding and a certain aggregate dollar trading volume during such period.
+The January 2017 Eagle Back-End Note may not be prepaid by the Company.

 Upon an event of default, principal and accrued interest will become immediately due and payable under the notes.
 Additionally, upon an event of default, both notes will accrue interest at a default interest rate of 24% per annum or the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.